ninksazerac/ninksazerac/README.md

 - 🌱 I’m currently learning computer engineering

 - 🔭 I’m currently studying on King Mongkut's Institute of Technology Ladkrabang

-- 💬 Ask me about Programming or Machine Learning
+- 📫 How to reach me *phanchita.tj@gmail.com*

-- 📫 How to reach me phanchita.tj@gmail.com
+- 😄 Sometimes I also stream games *https://www.twitch.tv/sirracz*

 - ⚡ Fun fact: *At The time of Stress coding, I use to be in half sleeping mode*